 Firstly, before comparing the two options it is important to outline what they are.
 Properties can be categorised as positive or negatively geared based upon their cash flow over the financial year.
 If at the end of the financial year the property puts more money into your pocket taking into account expenses, then the property is positively geared.
 Likewise, if the property requires additional funds to hold then it is negatively geared.

-note, properties can change their gearing over time.
+Note, properties can change their gearing over time.
 A negatively geared property can increase rent and pay down the loan to become positive.
-While a positive property may have equity taken out of and become negative.
+While a positive property may have an equity cash-out and become negative.
 The tax implications of these two approaches are different.
 A negatively geared property can reduce your overall tax burden whilst a positively geared property may require you to pay additional tax.
-However, the positively geared property does provide additional cash flow a negatively geared property does not.
+However, the positively geared property does provide additional cash flow the negatively geared property does not.

 A major misconception

 One misconception about property investing is that buying property for tax incentives is a viable investment strategy.
 This is far from the truth, tax incentives with negatively geared property should not be your main focus when investing.
 Tax depreciation benefits should be supplementary to your overarching strategy.
 Property investing should be geared towards capital growth or cash flow depending on your circumstances.
 If you purchase an investment property that is negatively geared, it can rationalised if the property has strong potential for capital growth.
 However, purchasing a negatively geared property purely for tax incentives is redundant.
 To put this into perspective, you should run your property portfolio like a business, you wouldn’t start a business to lose money every month simply to minimise tax.
 Similarly, property investing doesn’t meet its full potential if investing simply for tax purposes.

 Which is better?